TonyKennah/UKRaceAlarm/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Available Scripts

+- `npm install`: Install dependencies
+- `npx expo start`: Start the development server
+- `npm run android`: Start the app on an Android emulator
+- `npm run ios`: Start the app on an iOS simulator
+- `npm run web`: Start the app in a web browser
+- `npm run lint`: Lint the code using ESLint

 ## Learn more